dongjaelee1/dongjaelee1.github.io/_pages/about.md

 ---

 I am interested in program verification.
-Specifically, I investigate what it means for a program to be correct, develop proof techniques to prove programs correct, and actually write programs and carry out the proofs.
+Specifically, I investigate what it means for a program to be correct, develop proof techniques, and write programs and prove them correct.

 I have worked on, and am working on, verified compilers, concurrency, security, and developing proof techniques.

+**I am applying for a PhD this year!**

 [//]: # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.